 The Society cannot prohibit free speech and it should be recognised that members are entitled to express their own honestly held opinions.Important Note:

 Trading Standards / Citizens Advice will advise you as to your consumer rights with regard to any refund.
 Only a court of law has the authority to order any action or payment in connection with a complaint.
 The Society of Master Saddlers does not have the authority to order a refund or part refund by the original supplier, irrespective of the outcome of the complaint, particularly if a replacement saddle has subsequently been purchased from another company.
 Nevertheless, genuine effort will be made to deal with the problem and achieve a satisfactory solution.

 Most complaints can be resolved by good communication between the client and saddler / saddle fitter.

 1. Communicate with the saddler / saddle fitter.
 If this does not resolve the complaint then

 2. Put your grievance in writing to the business in question,

 3. If this does not resolve the issue, put your grievance in writing to the Society.

-4. Write a letter and send it to the Society of Master Saddlers (UK) Ltd, together with copies of all correspondence.
+4. Write a letter or complete the form below and send it to the Society of Master Saddlers (UK) Ltd, together with copies of all correspondence.